Dental Implants in Buffalo, NY

 Dental implants are a permanent dental appliance used to replace a single missing tooth or multiple teeth.
 They consist of three main parts.
 The first part is a titanium screw that is surgically implanted into the jaw bone and allowed to fuse together with the bone.
 Once the screw and bone fuse and heal, the second part, or abutment, is connected to the screw.
 The third piece, a natural tooth-like crown made to match your other teeth, is attached to the abutment.

 In cases where multiple teeth are missing and your choice used to be a denture, implants with as little as four titanium posts can replace a full set of teeth.
 This dental implant then becomes a permanent replacement, giving you back your smile.
 Unlike crowns or dentures that need replacing or can move around in your mouth, dental implants replace missing teeth and can last for years and years.

-When to Consider Dental Implants
+When Should I Consider Dental Implants?

 Dental implants are an option for any adult looking to replace a missing or broken tooth or a full set of teeth.
 While they can be an option for teenagers, they are not recommended until full facial growth and development is complete.

-When Dental Implants are Not Considered
+When Are Dental Implants Not Considered?

 While dental implants are a safe and effective way to replace missing teeth, there are cases where they are not recommended.
 Dental implants are not available for young children as their jaw and dental structure is still developing.
 If you have inadequate bone structure in the jaw, this could also be a limiting factor, as is severe periodontal disease.
-When considering dental implants, you must take into consideration the need for the titanium screw to heal and fuse with the bone.
+When considering implants, you must take into consideration the need for the titanium screw to heal and fuse with the bone.
 Certain medical conditions, such as diabetes and osteoporosis, as well as smoking, can hinder the healing process as well as the ability for the screw to fuse, reducing the chance of a successful implant.
 In these cases, your dentist may recommend against an implant.